aali14/Furuta_Project/README.md

 `K = eig(A,B,eigs)`
 were eigs is matrix of the desired poles of the system.

 With K known, the next step is to collect instantaneous values of the angle and angular velocity of the revolute joints.
+To do this, we used Coppelias remoteApi get commands, which collected the data of  θ, φ, dθ/dt, and dφ/dt.

-To do this, Since the state variable to control consisted of θ, φ, dθ/dt, and dφ/dt, those variable were collected and send to Matlab using remoteApi functions.
+Since the state variable to control consisted of θ, φ, dθ/dt, and dφ/dt, those variable were collected and send to Matlab using remoteApi functions.
 Matlab could take in the instantaneous state space variables and reply to Coppelia with the appropriate torque control.